 Things to Do Before Your Appointment

-2. Know what areas of concentration you want to bring together in your degree.
-(Find your college catalog.)
+- Know what areas of concentration you want to bring together in your degree.
+(Research your college catalog.)
 You will design your degree using three to five areas of concentration plus the Arts and Sciences General Education courses.
 Your first area of concentration must meet the requirements of an Arts and Sciences minor (minors requirements can be found in the College Catalog.)

-3. Preliminary approval of proposed plan is required before initial advising.
-This is to ascertain that the prospective major's intent is acceptable to the program director before referral to Liberal Studies advising.
+- Preliminary approval of proposed plan is required before planning the degree.
+This is to ascertain that the prospective major's intent is acceptable to the program director.
 To request preliminary approval, please email Dr. John Hale, the program director, your request.
 This request should include: Your name, total hours earned, cumulative grade point average (including, if applicable, transfer credit), proposed program title, and the 3-5 areas of concentration which will compose your plan.